pmiroslawski/supervisor-controller-bundle/README.md

 The bundle provides events and dispatches them in some specified situations.
 There are two groups of events

-- when bundle does start/stop processes one of below events is dispatching:
+- when bundle does start/stop processes, one of the below events is dispatching:
 ```
     Bit9\SupervisorControllerBundle\Event\ProcessesStartedEvent
     Bit9\SupervisorControllerBundle\Event\ProcessesStoppedEvent
 ```
-Both of them contains
+Both of them contain:
 - consumer name (the group name)
 - number of started/stopped processes
 - total number of running processes (after operation)

-- when bundle does start/stop a specified single process one of below events is dispatching:
+- when bundle does start/stop a specified single process, one of the below events is dispatching:
 ```
     Bit9\SupervisorControllerBundle\Event\ProcessStartedEvent
     Bit9\SupervisorControllerBundle\Event\ProcessStoppedEvent
 ```
-Both of them contains
+Both of them contain:
 - exact process name (the same as in supervisor)
 - timestamp of started/stopped given process

 ## License